 - You will be biting on a gauze while you are waiting.
 This keeps pressure on the site and assists in stopping the bleeding.

 Advice on what to do after you leave the dental office:

 - After you leave the office, you should be somewhat still, without strenuous activity, for about two hours.
 Don’t suck or spit, as this will inhibit the formation of a blood clot.

 - Some persistent bleeding is normal.
 Expect your saliva to be tinged with blood for several hours.

 - However, if you notice thick bleeding with dark red blood clots, you need to apply more pressure to the site.
 Most dental offices give you a pack of gauze in case this occurs.
 If you don’t have gauze, use a paper towel.
-Wad it up so it puts pressure directly on the site, and bite on it for a good forty-five minutes.
+Wad it up so that it’s small enough to fit in your mouth over the extraction site, so it puts pressure directly on the site, and bite on it for a good forty-five minutes.
 If the bleeding still hasn’t stopped, repeat this.
 If it still doesn’t stop, call the dentist or go to the hospital emergency room.

 - For pain, after a simple extraction, you should be able to just take Tylenol or ibuprofen, or another over-the-counter pain remedy.

 When the tooth extraction requires an incision and raising a flap of tissue to get access to the tooth, it is called surgical.
 This is the case with most wisdom teeth.
 Here’s advice on what to do after a surgical tooth extraction: